Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Related Work

 \subsection{Neural VRP Solvers}

 By acquiring knowledge automatically from problem-solving experience, recent neural solvers lessen the dependence on human effort while achieving high problem-solving performance~\cite{ML4CO,HowGoodNCO,surveyL20,ML4VRP}.
 Two types of neural solvers exist, i.e., construction and improvement~\cite{AMDKD,N2S}.
-Construction neural solvers (e.g.,~\cite{AM,POMO,huang2025rethinking}) generate routes from scratch by choosing the next node step by step in an autoregressive process, and they can return strong solutions within seconds.
-Improvement neural solvers instead begin with a complete solution and refine it through repeated updates, for example, by learning how to configure~\cite{WU2022learningImprovement,NeuOpt} or how to choose among predefined improvement operators~\cite{AOSsurvey,LANSDOS,LearningAidedNS}.
-In this work, we primarily study constructive neural solvers due to their broad applicability.
+Construction solvers (e.g.,~\cite{huang2025rethinking,POMO}) generate routes from scratch by choosing the next node step by step in an autoregressive process, and produce strong solutions within seconds.
+Improvement neural solvers instead begin with a complete solution and refine it through repeated updates, for example, by learning how to configure~\cite{WU2022learningImprovement,NeuOpt} or choose among predefined improvement operators~\cite{AOSsurvey,LearningAidedNS}.
+This work, we primarily study constructive neural solvers due to their broad applicability.

-Existing neural VRP solvers typically rely on sufficient training in a one-off manner with hundreds of epochs and millions of training instances sampled from a pre-defined, stationary task~\cite{POMO,INViT}.
-After training, model parameters are frozen and directly applied to solve unseen instances.
+Existing neural solvers typically rely on sufficient one-off training with hundreds of epochs and millions of training instances sampled from a pre-defined, stationary task~\cite{POMO,INViT}.
+After training, model parameters are frozen and applied to solve unseen instances.
 A key challenge is generalization~\cite{cao2024towards,L2R}.
-While these solvers often perform well on unseen instances i.i.d. to training ones, their performance degrades sharply on out-of-distribution instances drawn from unseen tasks~\cite{DROP,EL-DRL,Omni,HowGoodNCO}.
-New model architectures (e.g., ~\cite{distanceawareattentioN,Lens,INViT,MTL-KD}) and learning strategies (e.g., ~\cite{ASP,liu2024prompt,TestTimeProjection}) are developed to improve generalization across tasks, yet they still rely on a representative pre-defined training task set and sufficient one-off learning on them, without actively reacting to potential arising new tasks.
+While these solvers can perform well on unseen instances i.i.d. to training ones, their performance degrades sharply on out-of-distribution instances drawn from unseen tasks~\cite{HowGoodNCO,DROP,EL-DRL,Omni}.
+New model architectures (e.g., ~\cite{INViT,distanceawareattentioN,Lens,MTL-KD}) and learning strategies (e.g., ~\cite{ASP,liu2024prompt,TestTimeProjection}) are developed to improve generalization across tasks, yet they still rely on a representative pre-defined training task set and sufficient one-off learning on them, without actively reacting to potential arising new tasks.